ycccccccccccc/High-speed-rail-booking-system/README.md

 # High Speed Rail Booking System 🚅

-#### In the Spring of 2021, I and my team implemented a High-Speed Rail Booking System using Java.
+#### In Spring 2021, my team and I implemented a High-Speed Rail Booking System using Java.
 Here are some key features:

 * System design architecture diagram: